Eloisa Is Under an Almond Tree

-Eloisa Is Under an Almond Tree (Spanish:Eloísa está debajo de un almendro) is a 1943 Spanish comedy film directed by Rafael Gil and starring Amparo Rivelles and Rafael Durán and Guadalupe Muñoz Sampedro.
+Eloisa Is Under an Almond Tree (Spanish: Eloísa está debajo de un almendro) is a 1943 Spanish comedy film directed by Rafael Gil based on a play of Enrique Jardiel Poncela and starring Amparo Rivelles and Rafael Durán and Guadalupe Muñoz Sampedro.

 The film's sets were designed by Enrique Alarcón.

 Plot

 The film tells the story of Fernando (Rafael Durán) who returns home after the death of his father.
 In a letter he asks her to solve the crime of a woman that occurred years ago.
 This leads him to come into contact with the strange inhabitants of a peculiar mansion, among whom he discovers the beautiful Mariana (Amparo Rivelles), with whom he falls madly in love.